menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

     If a reservation that has been created inside a pool is deleted, the address is not made a part of the pool again.

-Allow allocation of IP addresses from IP address Containers When selected, the system will allow allocation of IP addresses that reside in IP address Containers.
+Allow allocation of IP addresses from IP Address Containers When selected, the system will allow allocation of IP addresses that reside in IP address Containers.
 For more information on IP address Containers,  refer to  :ref:`ipam-containers`.

 Disable scanning of VRF information